- When it comes to the workplace, many UK employers seem dubious about the supposed benefits of wellbeing technology.

 We see employee wellbeing as a combination of good physical health and good mental health.
 It’s influenced by several factors – some physical, some social, some psychological, and some environmental.
 Office design specialists Morgan Lovell have a great infographic that effectively sums up what employee wellbeing is, and the sort of things that can influence it.

-If you make employee wellbeing a priority for your business, you can look forward to fewer unplanned absences, better staff retention, increased job satisfaction and an overall boost to productivity.
+If you make employee wellbeing a priority for your business, you can look forward to fewer unplanned absences, better staff retention, increased job satisfaction, and an overall boost to productivity.

 Wellbeing technology lets you stay on top of your health.
 It can encourage you to exercise and help you to keep up to date with your progress.
 You can also use it to log your diet so that you’re less likely to slip into unhealthy habits.
-Wellbeing technology can even be used to monitor your vital signs, automatically alerting a doctor should it recognise that anything’s amiss.
+Wellbeing technology can even be used to monitor your vital signs, automatically alerting a doctor should it recognize that anything’s amiss.

 It’s easy to see how incorporating wellbeing technology into the workplace could serve to reduce sickness absence while boosting job satisfaction and performance.
 So let’s explore some of the options available.